dhis2/dhis2-docs-implementation/content/database_design/tracker-analytics.md

 ## Implications of Tracker Analytics for Data Use

-* Tracker data are longitudinal and geographically distributed.
-This means tracker data are not inherently tied to one period or one organisation unit.
+* Tracker data are both longitudinal and geographically distributed.
+This means data for a single TEI are not inherently tied to one period or one organisation unit.
 Program indicators define how to query tracker data based on one period dimension and one organisation unit dimension.
 * When designing a program indicator for aggregating tracker data, it is essential to define whether you are counting unique encounters (events) or patients (enrollments, or, if enrollment is repeatable, TEI).
 * All unique patient counts <span style="text-decoration:underline;">must</span> use enrollment type PI, since event type will lead to double counting of patients at lower levels.
 Similarly, all longitudinal PI (calculations requiring data from more than one event) <span style="text-decoration:underline;">must</span> use enrollment type PI.
 For DHIS2 versions below 2.40, patient counts and longitudinal indicators are tied to the organisation unit where the patient enrolled, which is sometimes not the location where services were delivered.
 * Enrollment type PI provide a powerful way to query longitudinal data, but in patient management contexts where the enrollment is likely opened for a long duration, adding `d2:countIf()` statements should be used with discretion.
 When calculated on the fly on dashboards, these statements slow dashboards and diminish system performance.